sampwhite/dynamicruntime/core/src/main/resources/content/md/ThoughtsOnCode.md

 fact that we have seen over the years that the logic for error handling tends to have a lot of similarities and if you start creating different exception classes, you lose your ability to leverage that commonality.
-And for Java with enforced exception signatures on methods, using different exception classes forces the creation of a lot of code that rethrows one type of exception as another type of exception and many times losing useful information in the process.
+And for Java with enforced exception signatures on methods, using different exception classes forces the creation of code layers that rethrow one type of exception as another type of exception and many times losing useful information in the process.
 One of the advantages of having a universal exception class is that a lot of the code can ignore the issue of exception handling all together.
 Again this speaks to the issue of breaking apart areas of concern into different code packages.
 This issue is particularly relevant to *functional*